Trisops: Force free plasma vortices

-The Trisops Project
+Project

 Dr. Daniel Wells, while working on the Stellarator at the Princeton Plasma Physics Laboratory in the 1960s conceived of colliding and then compressing stable force free plasma toroids to produce conditions needed for thermonuclear fusion.
-The name, Trisops, is an acronym for Thermonuclear Reactor In Support of Project Sherwood.
+He named the concept in support of Project Sherwood.
 He later moved to the University of Miami where he set up the Trisops machine, supported by the National Science Foundation and Florida Power and Light.

-The project continued until 1978 when the NSF discontinued the grant and the Department of Energy did not pick up the support.
+The project continued until 1978, when the National Science Foundation (NSF) discontinued the grant and the United States Department of Energy (DOE) did not pick up the support.

-The Trisops Machine
+Machine

 The fourth and final version of the Trisops machine consisted of DC mirror coils producing a 0.5 T guide field, two conical θ-pinch guns which produced two counter-rotating plasma vortices inside a pyrex vacuum chamber.
 The vortices approached each other, collided, repelled each other, and finally came to rest.
 At that time the compression coils produced a 3.5 T field with a quarter-cycle rise time of 10 μs.

 Results

 The compressed rings retained their structure for 5 μs, with a density of 2 x 1017 cm−3, an ion temperature of 5 keV, an electron temperature of 300 eV.
-A cutoff of funds prevented further measurements to resolve the discrepancy between the above figures, and the plasma electron-ion temperature equilibration time of 1 μs.
+Defunding prevented further measurements to resolve the discrepancy between the above figures, and the plasma electron-ion temperature equilibration time of 1 μs.